-In India the Copyright Act, 1957 (as amended by the Copyright Amendment Act 2012) governs the subject of copyright.
-The Copyright Act 1957 was the first post-independence copyright legislation in India and the law has been amended six times since 1957 to accommodate the growing needs of the trade and services.
+A Copyright In India is governed as per the Copyright Act, 1957 (as amended by the Copyright Amendment Act 2012).
+The Copyright Act 1957 was the first post-independence copyright legislation in India and the law has been amended six times since 1957 to meet with the national and international requirements.

-India is a member of most of the important international conventions governing the area of copyright law, including the Berne Convention of 1886 (as modified at Paris in 1971), the Universal Copyright Convention of 1951, the Rome Convention of 1961 and the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).
-But India is not a member of the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT).
+India is a member of most of the important international conventions governing the area of Copyright law, including the Berne Convention of 1886 (as modified at Paris in 1971), the Universal Copyright Convention of 1951, the Rome Convention of 1961 and the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS).
+The 2012 amendments make Indian Copyright Law complain with the WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT).

 For example, A copyright or trademark enables a consumer to relate a product or service to a business by its name, style, presentation or typography.
 This helps a customer what to expect in terms of quality, durability, or other parameters which in turns assists the buying the experience related with that.
 The logo on a Product packaging is probably a trademark while the artistic design on the box is probably a copyright.
 The product itself in terms of its technology or design may constitute a patent.

 The owner of a Copyright in an original work of authorship the following exclusive rights: